 December 26, 2013 -- The Sacramento Bee has named Prison Law Office Director Donald Specter a Californian to Watch in 2014 based on his successful efforts to bring an evidence-based approach to prison overcrowding problems.
 Read the Article.

 October 31, 2013 -- The Vera Justice Institute has published a Report on the European-American Prison Project, which was funded by the Prison Law Office.
 The Project's goal was to expose American correctional officials to radically different systems and practices in Germany and the Netherlands, in order to advance an international dialogue around effective corrections and to stimulate reform efforts in the United States.

 NEW SPECIAL MASTER REPORT IN DIVISION OF JUVENILE JUSTICE CASE

-October 2013 -- The Special Master in the Farrell v.
-Cate case released the Twenty-seventh Quarterly Report.
+March 2014 -- The Special Master in the Farrell v.
+Cate case released the Twenty-eighth Quarterly Report.